-The purpose of this article is to provide answers to some of the common questions related to SAML authentication in Appian.
+The purpose of this article is to provide answers to common questions and testing issues regarding SAML authentication in Appian.

 Table of Contents: